-There are many sacred vessels in different shapes in Tibetan Buddhism, one of which is called the music bowl, also known as the alms bowl.
-It originated in ancient India for more than 1200 years ago.
+There are many sacred vessels in different shapes in Tibetan Buddhism, one of which is called the Tibetan sound bowl, also known as the Himalayan singing bowls.
+It originated in ancient India more than 1,200 years ago.
 The ancients collected ore from the Himalayas, refined it into copper, and then made it into such a vessel.
-There are different types of bowls, some of which are used to beg food; some of which are used to present the tonality for chanting at praying ceremonies; and some of which are used to record merits.
-For example, when you go to the temple to worship Buddha, the monk would tap the big bowl for showing that the buddha has already received your prayer and recorded the merit.
+There are different types of bowls, some of which are used to beg for food; some of which are used to present the tonality for chanting at praying ceremonies; and some of which are used to record merits.
+For example, when you go to the temple to worship Buddha, the monk would tap the big bowl for showing that the Buddha has already received your prayer and recorded the merit.

-How To Select A Tibetan Music Bowl Of High Quality
+How To Select A Tibetan Singing Bowl Of High Quality

 Second, pick up the bowl handle and hit the external bulge of the bowl harder.
 If the bowl gets vibrated and emits an ethereal continuant, with lingering sound quality, then it shows that the making craft of the bowl is very exquisite.
 If the sound is very short or it ends quickly, or the ending is broken, or rough, then it shows the craft of this bowl is really poor.